meilisearch/engine-team/issue-templates/roadmap-issue.md

 - [ ] PM quickly shares the next release plan on #ms-release (internal Slack).
 It’s for information at this stage, nothing definitive.
 - [ ] Creation of PRDs.
 - [ ] Engine team opens issues to add them to the [Milestone](https://github.com/meilisearch/meilisearch/milestone/<<milestone_id>>) and pinged the related teams on it.
 Issues related to bugs could also be added to the [Milestone](https://github.com/meilisearch/meilisearch/milestone/<<milestone_id>>).
-- [ ] The engine manager creates a [GitHub project view](https://github.com/orgs/meilisearch/projects/24/views/5) based on the just created issues.
-Not all of them should be added to the view, only the new features and improvements.
+- [ ] EM updates the [delivery table of the team](https://www.notion.so/meilisearch/a30db6857c884703b25d6fcd625b97d2?v=a4b5caebc49c4d73a4526c0e51be6f23) (internal link) based on the just created issues.
 The goal is to clarify the priority of the sprint.
 - [ ] At the end of the Draft phase, the PM and the engine manager review together and agree on a firm version of the next release plan.
 The PM provides the firm version of the PRDs, which means the developers have enough information to begin the implementation phase.

 # Implementation phase (weeks 5-8)